tos36/PID_controller/README.md

 3. I parameter

-      I parameter helps the car to surpress hunting or overshoot, but as this parameter get larger, the time to reach the target position get longer.
+      I parameter helps the car to surpress hunting or overshoot.
+However as this parameter get larger, the time to reach the target position get longer.

 ### How the final hyperparameters chosen